mcdent/quartz/README.md

-Tinkering around with a microblog type afair.
+Tinkering around with a microblog .

 Hosted with GitHub pages, and written mostly with markdown using Obsidian.md.